GlobBar/server/README.txt

 5. Install dependencies  pip install -r requirements.txt

 6. Now sync your database for the first time: python manage.py migrate

 7. We'll also create an initial user named admin with a password of password123.
 We'll authenticate as that user later in our example. python manage.py createsuperuser

+8. Start server - <dev style="background-color: black;">python manage.py runserver</dev>

-8. got to http://mysyte.com    (login: admin, password: password123)
+9. got to http://mysyte.com    (login: admin, password: password123)